Solar panel fires across France: what may be causing them

 Solar panels are becoming increasingly common on residential rooftops across France

-A recent fire that broke out in Normandy has again raised the issue of solar panel safety, with an investigation still underway to determine the cause of the fire.
+A recent fire that broke out in Normandy has again raised the issue of solar panel safety, with an investigation still underway to determine the cause of the blaze.

-The house that caught fire, in Villerville, (Calvados), had 12 solar panels on its roof.
-Although the fire brigade arrived promptly, the fire was difficult to control resulting in the house being destroyed.
+The house that caught fire in Villerville (Calvados) had 12 solar panels on its roof.
+Despite arriving promptly, the fire brigade was unable to bring the fire under control before the house was destroyed.
 “They kept hosing it down, it just kept burning.
 It was endless,” a family member told Franceinfo.

-Although the cause of the fire is as yet unknown it would not be the first time solar panels have caught fire in France if this was a factor.
+Although the cause of the fire is as yet unknown, if solar panels were a factor it would not be the first time this has happened in France.

 Last summer, a school in the Gers region was partly destroyed due to a fire that broke out on its roof, with around 100 photovoltaic panels going up in smoke.